cortex-lab/phy/design/merge-view-architecture.md

 view and plugin.
 It is disproportionate to the feature and too risky for the curation path.

-### Introduce an explicit color registry immediately
+### Introduce a full scientific-view color registry immediately

-A color registry is conceptually clean but would require changing many scientific views and plugin assumptions.
-Stable presentation order satisfies the agreed workflow while providing a compatibility bridge.
+A full color registry would require changing many scientific views and plugin assumptions.
+The narrower Supervisor-owned workflow-table registry satisfies the interactive table requirement without changing that API.
 A full registry remains a possible later evolution.

 ### Store Merge UI context inside `Clustering`